prajwal89/prajwal-hallale/README.md

 # Hello, I'm Prajwal Hallale

 I have a passion for creating web applications.
-I enjoy building things that i love.
+I enjoy building things that I love.

-My tools are: Laravel, React, MySQL, Tailwind CSS, Livewire and more.
+My tools are Laravel, React, MySQL, Tailwind CSS, Livewire, and more.
-Other than programming i enjoy space science, anime, music and cricket
+Other than programming I enjoy space science, anime, music, and cricket

 Here are a couple of projects I've developed: